 It’s called dysbiosis, and it’s not good.
 Due to coffee’s acidic value, it changes the pH values of your stomach, therefore making it more difficult for your gut’s good bacteria to thrive.
 With the good bacteria gone, the bad bacteria take over and, well… Your health suffers.

 One of the effects of dysbiosis is the lessened ability to absorb important nutrients from food and produce Vitamin B. Not only that, but drink too much coffee and you risk ending up with one or more digestive issues, such as leaky gut syndrome, nutrient deficiencies, food malabsorption and so on.
 It doesn’t take much to see that a poorly functioning, or a damaged digestive system affects your skin as well.
-If you want to protect yourself from acne, keep a healthy gut and your skin will follow.
+If you want to protect yourself from acne, eat a lot of fruits and vegetables, keep a healthy gut and your skin will follow.

 Besides messing with your gut’s flora, coffee also makes it more difficult for iron, zinc, and selenium to reach your body.
 These minerals play significant roles in our metabolism, regulating a wealth of immune, physical and psychological processes.
 One study has shown that coffee lessens the body’s ability to absorb iron by a staggering 72%, barring the passage of all that precious iron to our precious red blood cells.

-Other minerals, such as selenium and zinc are also diminished by coffee intake, and it is exactly those minerals that promote skin health.
+Other minerals, such as selenium and zinc (which is super important for your skin) are also diminished by coffee intake.
 In short, the less coffee we drink, the more nutritious everything we consume is.

 But why is mold so bad?
 Well, the most common mycotoxin types found in coffee are called ochratoxin A and Fusarium, and generally, they are a burden to your immune system.
 Besides trying to turn your body into a moldy palace of goo (skin and pimples included), mycotoxins also dysregulate your sexual hormones, and last but not least - they’re cancerous.
 Much as we would wish it to be otherwise, coffee is definitely not good for your skin.

 If you need an alternative that would energize you, water or herbal teas are much better and healthier choices than coffee.
-There’s really no other way to say it: If you’re struggling with acne, consider breaking up with coffee.
+There’s really no other way to say it: If you’re struggling with acne, consider breaking up with coffee or seeing it less.
 It’s a toxic relationship that’s not good for you.